CelisTittse/OCR_dutch_books/README.md

 ## Program and issue
 ### Program Structure
 0.
-- Addition of terms and numerals to the lexicon.
+- Addition of names and numerals to the lexicon.
 - Opening of text book files.

 0.1 Identification and removal of page numbers.